Pro se federal litigation · 2019–2026

 On the record.

 On May 19, 2026, the Massachusetts Appeals Court affirmed the dismissal of a pro se civil-rights complaint on the ground that "absolute immunity applies," and on the same page directed the litigant to "seek review by the United States Supreme Court" (No. 2025-P-0855).
-The federal questions the state courts declined to reach — due process, equal protection, and the First Amendment right to petition the government — are, by the Commonwealth’s own instruction, left for the Supreme Court to review.
+The federal questions the state courts declined to reach — due process, equal protection, and the First Amendment right to petition the government — are, by the state court’s own instruction, left for the Supreme Court to review.

 Questions presented